Maryon Stewart: Pioneer of the natural menopause

 In 1990, Stewart adopted the same non-drug method she'd used in her PMT work to focus on perimenopause, menopause and postmenopause.

 Stewart has partnered with a host of companies to support the delivery of menopause services in the workplace, including Virgin Care, Lovell, Cisco and Womble Bond Dickinson.

 In 2021, Stewart's book The Natural Menopause Plan was named by the Evening Standard as one of the best 10 books on menopause.
 Her 28th book (her first in the US), entitled Manage Your Menopause Naturally, was published in November 2020 by New World Library.

 Media appearances

 Since the 1990s, Stewart has been a regular contributor to the mainstream UK media.
 She has been featured in The Guardian and Forbes and appeared on BBC Radio 4's Woman's Hour.

 In 2001, she became the resident nutritionist on Channel 4's Model Behaviour and launched her own series, The Really Useful Health Show, on the Body in Balance channel on Sky TV.

-In October 2022, Stewart's Maryon’s Menopause Moments featured on the PBS television network in the US to celebrate World Menopause Month.
-This will be followed up with a 12-program series in Spring 2023.
+In October 2022, Maryon’s Menopause Moments featured on the PBS television network in the USA to celebrate World Menopause Month.

+This was followed, in October 2023, by the launch of Maryon Stewart's Menopause Solutions (also on PBS), the first television series in the USA to be completely dedicated to the topic of menopause.
+This four-part series follows the stories of real-life women and will be launched on public television across the USA in 2024.